Passover: Concluding songs

 After the Hallel, the fourth glass of wine is drunk, and participants recite a prayer that ends in "Next year in Jerusalem!".
 This is followed by several lyric prayers that expound upon God's mercy and kindness, and give thanks for the survival of the Jewish people through a history of exile and hardship.
 "Echad Mi Yodea" ("Who Knows One?") is a playful song, testing the general knowledge of the children (and the adults).
 Some of these songs, such as "Chad Gadya" are allegorical.

 Hallel

-Hallel is also part of the daily prayer service during Passover.
-The first day(s) it is said in its entirety (as is the case on Shavuot and all of Succot.
-For the remainder of the Holiday, only half Hallel is recited.
+During Passover, the recitation of Hallel a collection of Psalms praising and thanking God, is an integral part of the daily prayer service.
+On the initial day(s) of Passover, it is recited in its entirety, similar to the practice observed on Shavuot and throughout Succot.
+However, for the subsequent days of the Passover holiday, only half of the Hallel is recited.
+This traditional practice is widely observed by adherents of the Jewish faith as a way of expressing gratitude and celebrating the significance of Passover, while maintaining variations in the recitation of Hallel based on specific days within the festival.